Process Account :: Normal/Abnormal Loss » Illustration

 Amount

-To Material (Secondary)
+To Material

-To Direct Labour/Labor
+To Direct Wages

 To Production Overheads